raulgaliciab/raulgaliciab/README.md

 ## 🌱 Recent Projects
 * ⚛️ Developing dynamic and reusable components with React.js.
+* ⏳ Built an Age Calculator using TypeScript.
 * 📊 Successfully built a Mortgage Calculator with Vanilla JS and ES Modules.

 ## 📍 Find Me Online